qlik-oss/core-website/docs/services/qix-engine/script_reference/exponential_and_logarithmic_functions.md

-# Exponential and logarithmic functions
+# Exponential and Logarithmic functions

 ## exp